joluben/IoT-Dev-Sim/README.en.md

   <img src="https://cdn.buymeacoffee.com/buttons/v2/default-blue.png" alt="Buy Me A Coffee" width="150">
 </a>

-Web application for device management with CSV file import and processing.
+Web application for device management with CSV file import and processing.DevSim is an application designed for advanced signal simulation from CSV files.
+It allows you to recreate environments with multiple virtual devices that emit data in a controlled manner, adapting to the needs of each test scenario.
+Users can define the transmission frequency and select from different communication protocols, such as HTTPS and MQTT, making DevSim a versatile tool for the development, validation, and integration of connected systems.

 ![Device list](./screenshots/image%20devices.jpg)
 ![Connection list](./screenshots/image%20connections.jpg)